iitis/tracedump/README.markdown

 LIMITATIONS
 ===========

- * TODO: write about a probably better architecture? (skb.pid on POSTROUTING)
  * IP packets past the first fragment will not be captured
- * there is a low probability of loosing TCP/IP packets if the bind() and {connect(), listen()}
+ * there is a low probability of loosing TCP packets if the time distance between a particular bind() system call and a connect() or listen() call is greater than 60 seconds
-   syscalls from the monitored application are distant by at least 60 seconds
  * maximum number of monitored ports is limited to less than 300 ports, due to limits on the BPF filter attached to the sniffing socket